Jiaaqiliu/Robot-VLA/README.md

 For all evaluations, we follow the decoding configuration used in the official Qwen2.5-VL demo, with top\_p = 0.001 and temperature = 0.01.
 Setting large top_p may encounter messy output when inference.

 We recommend using our provided json files and scripts for easier evaluation.

-The json files can be downloaded at: [[🤗 Video-R1-eval](https://huggingface.co/datasets/Video-R1/Video-R1-eval)], put them in `/src/r1-v/Evaluation`

 Next, download the evaluation video data from each benchmark’s official website, and place them in `/src/r1-v/Evaluation` as specified in the provided json files.